6 Best Substitutes for Peanut Oil (Updated 2024)

 Derived from safflower plant seeds, safflower oil closely resembles sunflower oil with many similar attributes.

-Although bland tasting compared to peanut oil, this ingredient still comes as a worthy alternative due to its high smoke point of 266 degrees Celsius that is perfect for frying, sautéing, and searing.
+Although bland tasting compared to peanut oil, this ingredient still comes as a worthy alternative due to its high smoke point of 266 degrees Celsius which is perfect for frying, sautéing, and searing.

-Moreover, in terms of its nutritional value, safflower oil’s high unsaturated fat content makes it a friendly alternative for people who want to regulate their blood sugar level and reduce bad cholesterol.
+Moreover, in terms of its nutritional value, safflower oil’s high unsaturated fat content makes it a friendly alternative for people who want to regulate their blood sugar levels and reduce bad cholesterol.

 If you’re looking for a budget-friendly substitute for peanut oil, try turning to vegetable oil.

 Since vegetable oil isn’t as nutritious as the other substitutes, it’s best to check the nutrition label first to see the level of saturated fats.

 Generally, there should only be around 20 grams of saturated fat per 100 grams of oil.